-Preheat oven to 360° F. and grease an 8-inch springform pan.
+- Preheat oven to 360° F. and grease an 8-inch springform pan (with 3" high sides) or a 9-inch springform pan with 2" high sides.
 If you want to easily remove the cake from the base to a serving platter easily, line the bottom with a round of parchment paper, as well.
 Set on a baking sheet and set aside.

 - Make the cake: In a food processor, add the flour, sugar and baking powder.
 Pulse a couple of times to combine.
 Add the cold butter and pulse until the butter is combined with the flour.
 You'll end up with a very dry mixture, like sand almost.

 - Sprinkle about 3/4 of this mixture over the bottom of the prepared springform pan.
 Don't press it down at all, but move it around a bit so it goes up the sides just a bit.
 Scatter the prepared peach slices over the crumbs (avoiding the sides), then sprinkle the remaining crumb mixture evenly over the top.
 Again, do not press down.
 Leave it as is.
 Bake in the preheated oven for 20 minutes.

 - Meanwhile, in a medium bowl, whisk together the eggs, cream, sour cream, brown sugar, vanilla and a pinch of salt.
 Set aside.